Snake Rattle 'n' Roll: Development

 Snake Rattle 'n' Roll was developed primarily by Rare employees Tim Stamper and Mark Betteridge.
-As with Rare's other NES games, it was executive produced by Howard Phillips, who soon left Nintendo in 1991.
+As with Rare's other NES games, it was executive produced by Howard Phillips, who soon left Nintendo of America in 1991.
 Stamper worked on the game's graphics and concepts, while Betteridge worked on the game program itself.
 Most of the ideas behind the game came from Betteridge, who had challenged himself to get the smallest file size for a NES game possible.
 According to Rare member Brendan Gunn, Betteridge found out how to develop cheap backgrounds that took up little space.
 After thinking about what and how to move objects on such backgrounds, he came up with the idea for a snake.
-Much of the game was derived from another isometric video game Marble Madness, of which Rare published the NES version in 1989.
+Much of the game was derived from another isometric video game Marble Madness, of which Rare ported the NES version in 1989.
 They also used the same type of high-speed scrolling that was used in the NES port of Marble Madness, which, according to a Nintendo Power overview of Rare, "many said couldn't be done on the NES".
 Rare's future creative director Gregg Mayles started with the company play-testing Snake Rattle 'n' Roll.
 He recalls being impressed with Betteridge's development of the controls, which he said "felt really responsive".

 The game's soundtrack, consisting predominantly of twelve-bar melodies in the early rock-'n'-roll style of the 1954 song "Shake, Rattle and Roll", the name of which is parodied in the game's title, was composed by David Wise.
-According to website GamesRadar, the game's compositions revolve around 1950s-era "oldies so old they don’t even get played on the radio anymore" as of 2010.
+According to website GamesRadar, the game's compositions revolve around 1950s-era "oldies so old they don't even get played on the radio anymore" as of 2010.
 One sound effect, played when a snake lands in the water and is pursued by a shark until it returns to land, quotes John Williams' two-note theme from the 1975 film Jaws.
 The soundtracks for the NES and Sega Mega Drive versions were released on vinyl in 2020 by Black Screen Records with liner notes from Wise.

 It was first published by Nintendo and released for the Nintendo Entertainment System in North America in July 1990 and in Europe on 27 March 1991.
-Rare later ported the game to the Sega Mega Drive, a version which was released only in Europe by Sega in 1993; this port features an additional final level in addition to the 11 levels on the NES version.
+Rare later ported the game to the Sega Mega Drive, a version which was released only in Europe by Sega in October 1993; this port features an additional final level in addition to the 11 levels on the NES version.
 In that version, the snakes make it into space, but a meteorite crashes into their spaceship, causing them to crash land on another planetoid, which serves at the 12th level.
 After completing the level, the ending shows the snakes on a new spaceship that is going back home.
 Although this game was never released for the Game Boy, in level 7 of the NES version, the landscape spells out "NINTENDO GAME BOY".
 The Sega version spells "SNAKE R+R GO SEGA" in the same place.